awsdocs/amazon-rds-user-guide/doc_source/working-with-events.md

 # Working with Amazon RDS events<a name="working-with-events"></a>

 An *event* indicates a change in an environment\.
-This can be an AWS environment, an SaaS partner service or application, or one of your own custom applications or services\.
+This can be an AWS environment, an SaaS partner service or application, or a custom application or service\.

 **Topics**
 + [Overview of events for Amazon RDS](rds-cloudwatch-events.sample.md)